-Balcombe C of E Primary School Feedback and marking Policy ensures that feedback is an integral part of the learning process and celebrates the achievements and efforts of our children.
-It is important to provide constructive feedback to students, focusing on success and improvement needs, against learning objectives.
+Our policy and practice ensures that feedback is an integral part of the learning process and celebrates the achievements and efforts of our children.
 This enables students to take ownership of their achievements and become reflective learners.
 Our overall aim is for children to be informed about their learning in the moment and able to reflect on personalised learning experiences with confidence and high self-esteem.